locationtech/geogig/workshop/_sources/workshop.txt

 Exploring the data in QGIS
 ***************************

 You can open any of these tables in QGIS to visualize it and explore it.
-To do it, just drag and drop the corresponing table item into the QGIS canvas and a new layer will be created.
+To do it, just drag and drop the corresponding table item into the QGIS canvas and a new layer will be created.
 Add the *buildings* layer.

 .. figure:: ../img/drag_layer_to_canvas.png